-At Parklands Junior School we are clear that we have a responsibility to prepare children for life in modern Britain.
+At Parklands Primary School we are clear that we have a responsibility to prepare children for life in modern Britain.
 We ensure that the fundamental British Values are introduced, discussed and celebrated throughout the school.
 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated annually and shared with all school staff.
-At Parklands Junior School, these values are reinforced regularly and in a number of ways.
+At Parklands Primary School, these values are reinforced regularly and in a number of ways.

 A number of curriculum areas enable us to further the understanding of these concepts including SMSC, RE and PSHE.
 These subjects provide opportunities to deepen and develop pupils’ understanding and embrace these concepts with enthusiasm.
 They are then able to demonstrate a good understanding of how these values can be applied to their own lives.

 Parklands Primary School ensures that our pupils have the opportunity to experiences range of opportunities both within and beyond their own local community.
 This includes participation in

 We celebrate weekly with worshipful singing and religious assembly.
 We also celebrate our diversity, similarities and differences by embracing different cultures and celebrating what it means to be British.

 Mutual Respect and the Tolerance of those with difference Faiths and Beliefs.

 Respect is a key school value and is one of our Golden Rules, around which pivots much of the work of the school.
 We pay explicit attention to this as part of our RE, PHSE and SMSC curriculum.

 The children at Parklands Primary School see democracy demonstrated in a variety of ways.
 We view this as an essential part of successful team working.
 Democracy is a whole school value.
 Our Ambassadors are required to demonstrate the importance of this during their interviews and when they meet to clarify that respect for others and fairness is a key aspect of their role.